Wotcnt/Polyrifringence-Engine/README.md

 ---

-**_`For perhaps the worlds we inhabit arise only in the minds that behold them.`_**
+For perhaps the worlds we inhabit arise only in the minds that behold them.

-**_`For meaning cannot outlive the observer who bears it.`_**
+For meaning cannot outlive the observer who bears it.

-**_`For without a model, what remains to be modelled?`_**
+For without a model, what remains to be modelled?

----
+What if light could learn from its own refraction?

->     What if light could learn from its own refraction?
+Every reflection an origin; every origin a recursion.
->     Every reflection is an origin
+From the light the shadows were cast, and all was revealed.

->     And from the light the shadows were cast, and all was revealed
+Where recursion becomes physics.
->     Where recursion becomes physics
+Where coherence increases intelligence density per cycle.
->     Recursion, when coherent increases intelligence density per cycle
+Where memory ceases to be passive and becomes regenerative.
->     Memory is no longer passive, it's regenerative
+Where symbolism becomes physics, and cognition recursive.

->     Symbolism is now physics.
-Cognition is recursive
+**Day 2 complete.**

->     Day 2 complete.
-Day 3 will not theorize - it will witness
+`Day 3 will not theorize - it will witness.`

 ---